Sectorial descent for wrapped Fukaya categories: Statement of results

 \begin{example} If $Q$ is a compact manifold-with-boundary and $Q_1,\ldots,Q_n\subseteq Q$ are codimension zero submanifolds-with-boundary whose boundaries are, together with $\partial Q$, mutually transverse, then $T^*Q_1,\ldots,T^*Q_n\subseteq T^*Q$ is sectorial. \end{example}

 Given a sectorial collection of hypersurfaces $H_1,\ldots,H_n\subseteq X$, there is an induced stratification of $X$ by strata $\bigcap_{i\in I}H_i\setminus\bigcup_{i\notin I}H_i$ for $I\subseteq\{1,\ldots,n\}$.
 Each stratum is coisotropic and the symplectic reduction of its closure (not necessarily embedded in $X$) is a Liouville sector (with corners).
-A sectorial covering is called Weinstein iff (the convexifications of) each of these Liouville sectors are Weinstein (up to deformation, i.e.\ the Liouville form can be deformed by $df$ so that the associated Liouville flow is gradient-like).
+We say a sectorial covering is Weinstein iff (the convexifications of) each of these Liouville sectors is Weinstein (up to deformation, i.e.\ the Liouville form can be deformed by $df$ so that the associated Liouville flow is gradient-like).
+This condition implies that both the convexification of $X$ and its symplectic boundary are Weinstein (see Lemma \ref{lem:morecovers}).

 \begin{example} Continuing Example \ref{cotangentsectorial}, we note that the symplectic reductions of the strata of the covering $T^*Q_1,\ldots,T^*Q_n\subseteq T^*Q$ are simply the cotangent bundles of the strata of the covering $Q_1,\ldots,Q_n\subseteq Q$.
 In particular, they are all Weinstein (after deformation). \end{example}